ruby-cute/ruby-cute/examples/g5k-tutorial.md

     [22] pry(main)> .scp ~/my_ssh* nancy:~/

-Now that we have found the sites that we can use, let's submit a job.
-You can use between grenoble and nancy site.
-If you take a look at monika you will see that 'ib20g' for nancy and 'ib10g' in grenoble.
+Now that we have found the sites, let's submit a job.
+You can use between Grenoble and Nancy sites.
+If you take a look at monika you will see that in Nancy we should use the OAR property 'ib20g' and in Grenoble we should use 'ib10g'.
-Given that the MPI bench uses just one MPI processes, we will need in realty just one core of a given machine.
+Given that the MPI bench uses just one MPI process, we will need in realty just one core of a given machine.
-We will use OAR syntax to ask for two cores in two different nodes with ib20g in nancy.
+We will use OAR syntax to ask for two cores in two different nodes with ib10g in Grenoble.

-    [23] pry(main)> job = $g5k.reserve(:site => "nancy", :resources => "{ib20g='YES'}/nodes=2/core=1",:walltime => '01:00:00', :keys => "~/my_ssh_jobkey" )
+    [23] pry(main)> job = $g5k.reserve(:site => "grenoble", :resources => "{ib10g='YES'}/nodes=2/core=1",:walltime => '01:00:00', :keys => "~/my_ssh_jobkey" )
     2015-12-04 14:07:31.370 => Reserving resources: {ib20g='YES'}/nodes=2/core=1,walltime=01:00 (type: ) (in nancy)
     2015-12-04 14:07:41.358 => Waiting for reservation 692665
     2015-12-04 14:07:41.444 => Reservation 692665 should be available at 2015-12-04 14:07:34 +0100 (0 s)